walmartlabs/pulsar/README.md

 database to identify what command codes generate each effect.

 Pulsar doesn't have any way to prevent other output to the console;
-that will cause confusing output.
+that will cause confusing output unless `Pulsar.pause/0` and `Pulsar.resume/0` are used.

 ## License